microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

    has no way of ensuring it knows about all the changes that may be applied between the change to be undone and the inverse change that it intends to issue.

 3. The change that resulted from the local user's last edit may have been rebased before being applied to the document.
    This means that the matching undo needs to account for the effects of the rebased change.
-   Note that if a client wishes to issue an undo for an operation that has yet to be sequenced by the collaboration service, then they cannot yet know the final rebased form of the change they are trying to produce the inverse for.

 4. Concurrency again,
    means that unless they wait for the original change to be sequenced, the issuer of an undo for that original change may not be aware of all the changes that come before the original change.

 We call systems that work in the face of these constraints "collaborative undo" systems.
-The rest of this document focuses on such systems.
+The rest of this document focuses on designing such a system for Fluid.

 ## Bird's Eye View